heig-vd-dai-course/heig-vd-dai-course/21-http-and-curl/COURSE_MATERIAL.md

 #### Structure of a HTTP response

-A HTTP response is structured as follows:
+A HTTP response is structured as follow:

 ```text
 HTTP/<HTTP version> <HTTP status code> <HTTP status message>